moonrepo/moon/packages/cli/README.md

 # @moonrepo/cli

 The official CLI for [moon](https://moonrepo.dev), a task runner and repo management tool for the web ecosystem, written in Rust!
-Supports JavaScript, TypeScript, Bash, and Batch.
+Supports JavaScript, TypeScript, Bash, and much more!

 - [Documentation](https://moonrepo.dev/docs)
 - [Getting started](https://moonrepo.dev/docs/install)